 What had happened?
 Well, in September 2016 I walk to the Centro de Saúde to get a fit-to-drive-declaration from the doctor in order to renew my driver’s licence.
 As we all know, that is a farce and within five minutes I have what I came for and as I’m ready to leave the doctor’s office I ask him to take a quick look at a lump that has been steadily developing at the side of my neck.
 Xana had been worrying about it longer than I, but by then it started to really annoy me and – deep inside – I knew it was not good.
 It wasn’t there, so it shouldn’t be there.
 A quick look is all the doctor needs to confirm my thoughts.
 “Não está bom!” he says and picks a form, fills it out and with a serious frown tells me to go get a CT scan as soon as possible.

-And so it begins; CT scan at one clinic, X-Ray at another, MRI at yet another location and at the hospital’s department with the fantastic name otorrinolaringologia a friendly lady puts a needle into the bulb to take a sample of it and of course my blood gets analyzed.
+And so it begins; a CT scan at one clinic, X-Ray at another, MRI at yet another location and at the hospital’s department with the fantastic name otorrinolaringologia a friendly lady puts a needle into the bulb to take a sample of it and of course my blood gets analysed.
 A laryngoscopy is also part of the circus in this phase.
 To be completely sure they perform a small surgery to take several samples of the tissue at the back and base of my tongue.
-At last the doctors confirm; there is a fast and aggressively growing tumor at the base of my tongue and the lump in my neck is one of several metastases developing in the lymphatic system.
+At last the doctors confirm; there is a fast and aggressively growing tumour at the base of my tongue and the lump in my neck is one of several metastases developing in the lymphatic system.

 Luckily, the doctors have a plan of which they are positive that it will eradicate the problems.
 It consists of major surgery, followed by chemo-/radiotherapy.
 They tell me to prepare myself for a painful journey, both physically and mentally and to focus on healing, family, friends, fun and keep taking those walks to keep my body in shape.
 Some weeks later I receive a message that I got scheduled for surgery in April.